pauloBFalmeida/WildOxGodotVRTemplate/README.md

 # Wild Ox Godot VR/XR Template

-> Note: this project requires Godot 4.4 or later
+> Note: Main requires Godot 4.5 or later and each branch will have locked minor version numbers

 This project is best ran on HMDs in compatability renderer.